groakat/UVCH264Capture/README.md

 2. Install PyGI AIO
   * download from http://sourceforge.net/projects/pygobjectwin32/files/
   * select anaconda as python distribution
+  * select following libraries:
-  * select Gstreamer, gst-plugins, gst-plugins-extra libraries
+    * Gstreamer, gst-plugins, gst-plugins-extra, GTK
+  * you do not need to select anything in the two following dialogs
   * select downgrade of Gtk